Does it matter what religion you are to book a retreat here?

 Children under 15: free

-Usually we can provide doonas and pillows with linen (sheets and pillowcases) at $10 extra.
-However due to restrictions related to COVID-19, we require guests to bring all their own bedding.
+We can provide doonas and pillows with linen (sheets and pillowcases) at $10 extra.
+You are welcome to bring your own if you prefer.

 Day visit arrangements can also be made.
 Please contact us for more information.

 What is Gembrook Retreat doing in response to the COVID-19 pandemic?

-We will follow government directions about whether we can host and the limitations.
-We have one self-contained accommodation space for guests.
-When restrictions allow, we will greet our guests outside the main house and show you the way to the cabin.
-Guests are required to bring all their own bedding including pillows, doonas/sleeping bags and linen.
-We will wipe down high touch surfaces with disinfectant between guests, and ensure that teatowels are washed.
-We will request contact details from all adult guests so we can contact you in the event that someone visiting or living at the Retreat is diagnosed with coronavirus.
+We are following government directions about how we can host.
+David’s Cabin is a self-contained accommodation space for guests.
+We greet our guests outside the main house and can show you the way to the cabin.
+We wipe down high touch surfaces with disinfectant between guests, and ensure that teatowels are washed.
+We request contact details from all adult guests so we can contact you in the event that someone visiting or living at the Retreat is diagnosed with coronavirus.
+The Treetop Room at Blue Tongue House is part of a shared household.
+Hygiene and cleaning provisions will be made in common areas and between guests, and contact details taken of all visitors to the household.

 Can I drive to David’s Cabin?